UW-Madison-CCCR/CHTC-Template/README.md

 #### f.
 Queuing Multiple Jobs from a File

-The final line, `queue file from file_list.txt`, constructs the `$(file)` argument and queues a set of jobs for the list of files you pass it.
-The submit file uses the file **file_list.txt** to determine the smaller chunks of data --- stored in multiple files --- that HTCondor will pass to the shell script and other parts of the submit file.
+The final line, `queue file from split_data/file_list.txt`, constructs the `$(file)` argument and queues a set of jobs for the list of files you pass it.
+The submit file uses the file **file_list.txt** in the **split_data** folder to determine the smaller chunks of data --- stored in multiple files --- that HTCondor will pass to the shell script and other parts of the submit file.

 Setting up **file_list.txt** to queue multiple jobs will be discussed more in the next section.